lino-network/lino-docs/docs/faq/faq.md

 ## What is voting for validators?

-Voting is required to claim your LP rewards.
+Voting on features of the network is required to claim your LP rewards.
 Your total votes is equivalent to the amount of your Locked Points.
 You can vote for at most 3 validator candidates.
 If you vote for multiple validator candidates, your votes will be evenly divided and counted for each validator candidate.
 The top 21 validator candidates with the most votes will be selected to the Validator Set.

 ## Which validators should I vote for?